robchendev/Guitardex_old/src/t/1-31/12-nail-attack/nail-attack.md

 #### Should my pinky be anchored below the soundhole?

-Performing a nail attack is more difficult if you anchor your pink below the soundhole throughout the entire movement.
+doing a nail attack is more difficult if you anchor your pink below the soundhole throughout the entire movement.
 Instead of anchoring it all the time, briefly lift the pinky off the guitar's <span class="tt" data-tip="the guitar's top, where the soundhole is located">soundboard</span> when you use your wrist to move your fingers away from the guitar, and place it back down during the nail attack itself.
 This adds a subtle effect of your pinky hitting the guitar's soundboard.